sst/sst/www/docs/advanced/testing.md

 ---
 title: Testing
-description: "Learn how to configure tests in Serverless Stack (SST)."
+description: "Learn how to configure tests in SST (SST)."
 ---

 ## Testing your app